Contents

 Flexibility

-Not having a maturity date and repayment obligations can also give you a piece of mind, as you’re not constantly worrying about cashflow and threats of insolvency.
+Not having a maturity date or repayment obligations also provides peace of mind, freeing you from constant concerns over cashflow pressures and the threat of insolvency.

 What To Take Away…

-Using SAFE Note is a simple yet effective way for small businesses and startups in Australia to raise the capital they need.
+Using a SAFE Note is a simple yet effective method for small businesses and startups in Australia to raise the capital they need.

-They are excellent vehicles for establishing funds at an early stage and can be issued quickly and efficiently.
+They offer an excellent vehicle for establishing early-stage funds and can be issued quickly and efficiently, letting you focus on growing your business.

 Luckily, we have lawyers in Australia and the UK who are more than happy to help you out.

-So, if you’re considering how to best protect your business, give us a call on 1800 730 617 or email us at team@sprintlaw.com.au and we’ll happily help you out!
+So, if you’re considering how to best protect your business and refine your funding strategy, give us a call on 1800 730 617 or email us at team@sprintlaw.com.au and we’ll happily help you out!

 Get in touch now!